MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-developer-pemar.md

 ### Specifying the fields for PemaMean

 The fields or member variables of our class represent all of the variables we need in order to compute and store our intermediate and final results.
-Here are the fields we will use for our “means” computation:
+Here are the fields we use for our “means” computation:

 	fields = list(
 		sum = "numeric",